etabbone/01.ADSB_BSBv6_UPS/README.md

+# 01.ADSB_BSBv6_UPS
+Raspberry Pi (RPi) embedded ADS-B decoding system with UPS linked to a professional Noise Monitoring Station

 WHAT IS IT?

 The Brasilia International Airport (BSB) need to know which fly is respecting the maximum noise level fixed by the Brazilian Government Health and Safety Regulation.

-Basically, it’s an embedded system based on UPS and a Raspberry Pi (RPi) linked to a 01DB Duo Noise Station (or Cube station).
+Basically, it’s an embedded system based on UPS and a Raspberry Pi (RPi) linked to a 01DB Duo/Cube Noise Monitoring Station.
 The software is based on a C++ modified version of the Linux DUMP1090 program https://github.com/MalcolmRobb/dump1090  (Dump1090 was written by Salvatore Sanfilippo antirez@gmail.com and is released under the BSD three clause license).

 When the Duo Noise Station detect a high-level noise issued from a plane, it’s generate an alarm (TTL level output).
 The RPi system detect this alarm and save on the SD Card and Pen drive a file with all informations issued from the ADS-B decoder.